Snort 3

 – Community rulesets are free, but best detection comes with Cisco’s subscription feed.

-Snort 3 alerting and recovery checklist | Armosecure
+Snort 3 encryption and repository planning | Armosecure

 What is Snort 3?